dbt-labs/corp/msa.md

 The Client shall promptly review all Deliverables, and must notify Fishtown Analytics of any failure to conform to the Statement of Work within 5 business days of receipt.
 If Fishtown Analytics does not receive a timely notification, the Deliverable will be deemed accepted.
 The Client's notification must clearly identify the problems with the Deliverable.

-**Client Responsibilities.** Client must promptly: (a) coordinate any decision-making activities with 3rd parties; (b) provide Client Data in a form suitable for reproduction or incorporation into the Deliverables; and (c) proofread the Deliverables.
+**Client Responsibilities.** Client must promptly: (a) coordinate any decision-making activities with Client employees and/or 3rd parties; (b) make Client Data accessible in a form suitable for incorporation into the Deliverables; and (c) proofread the Deliverables.
 Additional client responsibilities may be outlined within the attached Scope of Work document(s).

 ## Client Rights in Deliverables